SCOPE OF THIS CHAPTER

 In the event of a refusal of any person to cooperate with the making of the necessary checks, the social worker should advise the private foster carers that they cannot be recommended as suitable and advise the parents of the reason why alternative arrangements will have to be made for the child.
 Any action required by the local authority to secure the child's safety should be considered and legal advice sought as necessary.

 If any information comes to light during the course of the private foster carer assessment, for example as a result of the Disclosure and Barring Service checks, which may preclude the person from fostering a child, the social worker should prepare a report to the Designated Manager (Private Fostering).
 Immediate consideration should also be given to the arrangements for the child and if necessary child protection procedures should be followed.

-In the event that the parents decline to make alternative arrangements or where the parents cannot be found, the social worker should consider whether any action may be required by the local authority to secure the child's safety under Leicester City, Leicestershire and Rutland Local Safeguarding Children Boards Procedures Manual, Children Living Away from Home (including Children and Families living in Temporary Accommodation and Private Fostering) and legal advice should be sought as necessary.
+In the event that the parents decline to make alternative arrangements or where the parents cannot be found, the social worker should consider whether any action may be required by the local authority to secure the child's safety under Leicester City, Leicestershire and Rutland Local Safeguarding Children Partnerships Procedures Manual, Children Living Away from Home (including Children and Families living in Temporary Accommodation and Private Fostering) and legal advice should be sought as necessary.

 6. Financial Support for Private Foster Carers

 It is expected that parents will be responsible for financially supporting the placement.
 Financial support by the local authority is discretionary under Section 17 of the Children Act 1989.

 The child's parent/s or the person that has parental responsibility for the child should be responsible for informing the relevant benefit agencies to the change in the child's living arrangements in order for the benefits to be transferred.